Usage

 Integration with other programs

-Both qrtool encode and qrtool decode can read from stdin and output to stdout.
+Both qrtool encode and qrtool decode can read from standard input and output to standard output.

 Optimize the output image